 H-Bridge 1 MCU Interface and H-Bridge 2 MCU Interface allow you to set H-Bridge control function.
 The H-Bridge 2 MCU Interface is shown only for dual H-Bridge models (for example MC34933).
 The DC Brush group is described in Section 6.3.3.
-The Input Control Pins allow you to select the H-Bridge input control pins which utilize the timer's channels or GPIO pin.
+The Input Control Pins allow you to select the H-Bridge input control pins that utilize timer's channels or GPIO pins.